Gilligan: 'Fake news' phenomenon hits classroom

 While the intensive study did broaden Zoey’s grasp of journalism, and she does plan to write for her high school paper this fall, she’s not ready to commit to a journalism career just yet.

 “My dream is to become a diplomat,” she said.
-“As a journalist you can help explain things, but as a diplomat you’re really trying to get people to get along.
+“As a journalist, you can help explain things, but as a diplomat, you’re really trying to get people to get along.
 It seems like we could use more people working on that.”

 Hard to argue with that point.